Corey Cusimano

 Morality justifies motivated reasoning in the folk ethics of belief.

 Cusimano, C., & Lombrozo, T. (2021).
 Cognition, 209, 104513.
-PDF Data and Code
+PDF

 When do people think others should engage in motivated reasoning?
 When it confers moral benefits.